ctp-eos/ctp-sci-courses/04: The New Science of Our Thought & Thinking/The New Science of Our Thought & Thinking.md

 7) How To Have 100 times Faster Thought-Decision Process
 8) How To Trust Your Thoughts, Feelings, Choices, Decisions, & Intuition

+**NOTE:** *(Deprecated¹ – While NSOP Course 07 will include this as a concluded model/lesson, additional future CTPSci Sciences courses will further develop and expand upon Module 6: Improving Your Life Through Better Thought Processes.
+Topics will include an exploration of why common New Age thinking and other teachings in this area sometimes fail.
+Drazen's fall and failures will also be addressed.
+Not to be missed!)*

 Copyright © 2006-2023 by CTP Energy, LLC (CTPLLC)
 All Rights Reserved.

+---